Skip to main content

 • Therapeutic Adjustments ∞ This genetic information is invaluable when designing personalized hormonal optimization protocols.
 For a man seeking to improve body composition and strength, knowing he has low AR sensitivity informs the clinical approach.
 It sets realistic expectations and helps guide dosing strategies for TRT or the selection of adjunctive therapies like growth hormone peptides (e.g. Sermorelin, CJC-1295) that can support anabolic processes through different pathways.
 It also underscores the importance of lifestyle factors, such as resistance training, which can help increase the density of androgen receptors in muscle tissue, partially compensating for lower inherent sensitivity.

 By integrating knowledge of androgen receptor sensitivity into the clinical picture, we move toward a more sophisticated model of care.
-It allows for the proactive management of risks and the fine-tuning of therapies to align with an individual’s unique genetic makeup, ultimately leading to safer and more effective outcomes.
+It allows for the proactive management of long-term health risks and the fine-tuning of therapies to align with an individual’s unique genetic makeup, ultimately leading to safer and more effective outcomes.

 Academic